rphlmr/drizzle-supabase-rls/readme.md

 You can delete them and re-create them in the Drizzle schema.

 > **Note**
-> In order to going further, I have created a custom auth function to use in a policies.
+> In order to going further, I have created a custom auth function to use in a policy.
 > It should demonstrate that we can inject any configuration we want in the transaction.
 >
 > ```sql